(ITC) Computer Short Course Information Technology Certificate Training Course

 - What is an operating system?
 (Like Windows or macOS.)

-- The desktop, icons, and start menu.
+- Navigating the desktop, icons, and start menu (Windows)

-- Opening and closing programs (e.g., a web browser).
+- Opening and closing programs

-- Saving and finding files in folders.
+- Saving and finding files in folders

 Activities: